 A webinar with the topic "Challenge 1 Overview and Registration" was held at 12:00 pm ET.
-The slides and other documents may be found on the Registration page.
 The webinar recording is available on YouTube.
+The webinar slides are available for download.
+Additional information may be found on the Registration page.

 Secretary of Energy Rick Perry today announced ARPA-E's first ever Grid Optimization (GO) Competition.
 The GO Competition is a series of challenges to develop software management solutions for a resilient and secure American electricity grid.
 Today marks the beginning of GO Challenge 1, offering up to $4 million in prizes to develop new algorithms to make routing power across the grid faster and more efficient.
 See Press Release.